China:10 Amazing Places (including Travel Tips)

 Is China Expensive to Visit?

-We are comfort travelers which means we are always looking for authentic and trustworthy deals when we make bookings, especially for accommodation.
+We are comfort travellers, so we always look for authentic and trustworthy deals when booking, especially for accommodation.

-What we found in China, was an increase in our daily travel expense to cover accommodation, especially in the larger cities.
+What we found in China was an increase in our daily travel expenses to cover accommodation, especially in the larger cities.

 (Yes, we have had bathrooms with the shower over the toilet!)